Determinants of successful disease control through voluntary quarantine dynamics on social networks: Results

 If the population is allowed to embrace quarantine, the size of the epidemic will be reduced.
 An example is given in Figure~\ref{fig1} ($a$), where the fraction of infected individuals encounters a significant decrease of $36.84\%$ at the stationary state.
 The substantial decline demonstrates voluntary quarantine as an effective intervention measure in impeding the rapid spread of the epidemic.
 As shown in figure~\ref{fig1} ($b$), the level of quarantine will increase until it reaches an equilibrium, up to $0.823$ in this example, similar to a skewed logistic growth~\cite{peleg1997modeling}.
 The great number of individuals opting for quarantine indicates a profound recognition of prioritizing their well-being over financial gain.
 Nevertheless, it is inevitable that a few individuals may be more concerned about their personal benefit.

 Intriguingly, the strategies of susceptible and infected individuals on whether to quarantine or not can exhibit notable divergence.
-The ratio of quarantined susceptible individuals $S_q$ to non-quarantined susceptible individuals $S_{nq}$ surpasses one, whereas the converse holds true for infected individuals $I_{n}$ and $I_nq$.
-That is, $S_q/S_{nq}>1$ and $I_{nq}/I_q>1$.
+The ratio of quarantined susceptible individuals $S_q$ to non-quarantined susceptible individuals $S_{nq}$ surpasses one, whereas the converse holds for infected individuals $I_{n}$ and $I_{nq}$.
+That is, $S_q/S_{nq} > 1$ and $I_{nq}/I_q > 1$.
 This striking disparity is vividly illustrated in Figure~\ref{fig1} ($c$), where the values of $S_q/S_{nq}$ and $I_{nq}/I_q$ are around $7.69$ and $14.99$, respectively.

 The motivations behind the choices made by different individuals can be attributed to their health status.
 In the case of susceptible individuals, safeguarding their own well-being takes precedence as they are willing to adhere to quarantine measures.
 Their decision is driven by the fear of being infected.
 Conversely, infected individuals may opt not to undergo quarantine as they are already in the condition perceiving the minimal risk.
 Their decision stems from the temptation of participating in economic activities and getting paid.
 It is worth emphasizing that the degree of social compassion matters in fostering the awareness of quarantine for infected individuals.
-In Figure~\ref{fig1}, the corresponding parameter $r = 0.1$, indicates a lack of concern towards others.
-We will further discuss the role of $r$ in mitigating the spread of the epidemic in a moment.
+In Figure~\ref{fig1}, the corresponding parameter $r = 0.1$ is relatively low, indicating a lack of concern towards others.
+We will further discuss the role of $r$ in mitigating the spread of the epidemic in what follows.